The Texas grid got crushed because its operators didn’t see the need to prepare for cold weather

 It’s a “Wild West market design based only on short-run prices,” said Matt Breidert, a portfolio manager at a firm called TortoiseEcofin.

 And yet the temporary train wreck of that market Monday and Tuesday has seen the wholesale price of electricity in Houston go from $22 a megawatt-hour to about $9,000.
-Meanwhile, 4 million Texans have been without power.
+Meanwhile, 4 million Texas households have been without power.

 One utility company, Griddy, which sells power at wholesale rates to retail customers without locking in a price in advance, told its patrons Tuesday to find another provider before they get socked with tremendous bills.